 Except, there was a problem with the statement.
-Many rights and privileges were not extended to all men or people.
+Many rights and privileges were not actually extended to all men or people.
 In fact, only white men could own land, vote, or hold political office.
 How could the government justify what appeared to be a great contradiction between what was supposed to be and what actually was?

 At that point in history, legally supported inequality was justified by scientists.
 Research was conducted to yield conclusions that served to “explain” why non-whites were excluded from the rights that were supposed to belong to everyone.
-Scholarly research posited that, through cranial measurements and other similar forms of research, it could be deduced that people with skin tones other than white were both physically and mentally inferior.
+Scholars posited that, through cranial measurements and other similar forms of research, it could be deduced that people with skin tones other than white were both physically and mentally inferior.

 So, “all men” is a statement that could not apply to people of color (PoC) because they were not considered to be valid in the same ways as white men.
-Based on this “science,” it seemed that white domination and the inferiority of all other people was a scientific or evolutionary inevitability.
+Based on this so-called research, it seemed that white domination and the inferiority of all other people was a scientific or evolutionary inevitability.
 By this doctrine, white people were merely expressing the inherent traits of dominance, intelligence, and strength that had been given to them by God.

-The Dred Scott case ruling of 1857 also served to refute any claim of hypocrisy in the constitution by declaring that people of African ancestry could never become U.S. citizens.
+The Dred Scott ruling of 1857 also served to refute any claim of hypocrisy in the constitution by declaring that people of African ancestry could never become U.S. citizens.
 Therefore, they did not have to be treated with equality because they didn’t “count” anyway.

 After the Civil War, Black people were given citizenship eligibility, but they still were not allowed to vote, and they were not afforded the same rights as white people.
-In order to enjoy the full array of the rights and rewards of citizenship, one needed to be white.
+In order to enjoy the full array of the rights and rewards that come with citizenship, one needed to be white.
 The line between who was white and who was not became less clear as people of all shades continued to arrive in the U.S., so courts began to hand down more specific rulings to differentiate who did and didn’t qualify as white.

 The repercussions of this verdict included the stripping of citizenship from Asian people who had already been naturalized.
 By law, people of Asian descent could not be Americans.
 These people were forced to bear the label of “foreigner,” no matter where they were born, what they accomplished, or how they behaved.